lparede/laravel-api-key/readme.md

 ### Authorizing Requests

-In order to pass the `auth.apikey` middleware, requests must include an `X-Authorization` header as part of the request, with its value being an active API key.
+In order to pass the `auth-api-key` middleware, requests must include an `X-Authorization` header as part of the request, with its value being an active API key.

     X-Authorization: KuKMQbgZPv0PRC6GqCMlDQ7fgdamsVY75FrQvHfoIbw4gBaG5UX0wfk6dugKxrtW